dkallen78/math-trainer/README.md

 ## Current State of the Program

 At the moment it has a rough functionality.
-There is a title screen (super important =P), a level select menu, and the ability to practice three levels of mental math skills.
+There is a title screen (super important =P), a level select menu, and the ability to practice five levels of mental math skills (it's currently hard-coded to level 0).

+The current intent is for the user to start at level 0 and unlock all 6 levels.
+To unlock a level, the user must pass an assessment.
+Performance in the level will eventually unlock another "test" which will unlock a level.
+The problems range from simple (max sum of 10) to difficult (doubling decimal numbers and finding the next multiple).
+Target users are anywhere between first and eigth grade depending on ability.

+Assessments and levels are made up of a set number of problem types that are randomly chosen and randomly created.

 ## Things to Add

+- [ ] Weight the randomized problem selector so that mastered problem types are chosen less often, especially during unlock levels

 - [x] Button feedback